 Boardwalk Cottages (Adrift Hospitality): Small to medium-sized families will feel comfortable at this property close to downtown Long Beach, which offers studios as well as cottages with one to three bedrooms.
 We stayed in a two-bedroom duplex cottage and appreciated the 10-minute walk to the beach and the convenience of a kitchen.

 Wildlife viewing: My kids are definitely not willing to stand still long enough to formally bird watch.
 Luckily, the fall season at Dosewallips has many active and easily viewed animals.
 Elk herds frequent the campground and graze in the meadow along the beach trail.
 Four varieties of salmon travel up the river to spawn and lay their eggs.
-If you want to teach your family about determination, just watch the fish flop about as they fight the current!
+If you want to teach your family about determination, watch the fish flop about as they fight the current!
 This was the first year we noticed bald eagles: A mating pair had built a nest overlooking Highway 101 and circled the area regularly with their five juveniles.
-A lookout tower near the beach also offers space to watch and listen to shorebirds, particularly on early mornings as the sun rises.
+A lookout tower near the beach also offers space to watch and listen to shorebirds, particularly in the early mornings as the sun rises.

 Hiking: The Hood Canal area offers some beautiful hikes, but it can be difficult to find ones to suit little legs.
 Road closures for seasonal wildlife corridors and prior years’ fire damage also affect popular local trails.
 Here are a few shorter hikes near Dosewallips State Park and one on the Long Beach Peninsula we’ve discovered: